Compression Pipeline

 - Expand on demand — compressed blocks include a

-squeezr_expand(id)callback to retrieve full content
+squeezr_expand(id)callback to retrieve full content.

 Compression backends